tthorntone/AdNauseam-Wiki/Dynamic-filtering:-rule-syntax.md

 For example, `* linkedin.com * block` means "globally block all net requests to `linkedin.com`".

 Just like type-based rules, a hostname-based rule can apply only when visiting a specific web site, for example: `linkedin.com linkedin.com * allow`, which means "allow net requests to `linkedin.com` when visiting a web page on `linkedin.com`.
 Since this last rule is more specific than the previous one, it will override the global blocking of `linkedin.com` everywhere.
+[Changing my mind...
+1st-party requests should never be evaluated against hostname-based rules]